 Where to Stay: The Ultimate Family Base

-After a day of walking around steamy gardens, you want a hotel that caters to children.
+After a day walking around steamy gardens, you want a hotel that caters to children.
 In Beppu, there is one clear winner for families.

 Suginoi Hotel Beppu Review: The Ultimate Family Stay in Kyushu